-- 1.100% refund for complete withdrawal only if made on or before the last day of late registration (add period). - 2.100% refund for change in status or tuition rate if made on or before the last day of late registration (add period), unless otherwise stipulated by Federal regulations. - 3.50% refund for complete withdrawal or change in status or tuition rate if made after the late registration period (add period) but on or before the end of the refund period (third week of instruction), unless otherwise stipulated by Federal regulations. - 4.0% refund if complete withdrawal or change in status or tuition rate is made after the refund period, unless otherwise stipulated by Federal regulations.
+- 1.100% refund for complete withdrawal only if made on or before the last day of the first week of instruction. - 2.100% refund for change in status or tuition rate if made on or before the last day of the first week of instruction, unless otherwise stipulated by Federal regulations. - 3.50% refund for complete withdrawal or change in status or tuition rate if made after the first week of instruction but on or before the end of the refund period (third week of instruction), unless otherwise stipulated by Federal regulations. - 4.0% refund if complete withdrawal or change in status or tuition rate is made after the third week of instruction, unless otherwise stipulated by Federal regulations.